microsoft/PowerToys/README.md

 ### Other install methods

-There are [community driven install methods](./doc/unofficialInstallMethods.md) such as Chocolatey and Scoop.
+There are [community driven install methods](./doc/thirdPartyRunPlugins.md) such as Chocolatey and Scoop.
 If these are your preferred install solutions, you can find the install instructions there.

+## Third-Party Run Plugins

+Collection of [third-party plugins](./doc/unofficialInstallMethods.md) created by the community that aren't distributed with PowerToys.

 ## Contributing